-With the reduction in travel time and delay along the corridor, the well-being of those using the corridor will be improved.
 Union Avenue is currently a six-lane undivided roadway.
 As described in the section that addresses crashes, this six-lane undivided roadway makes it difficult for motorists to access commercial and residential properties that front the roadway.
 A five-lane roadway with a two-way left-turn lane will make these turning movements easier, and will reduce the potential for rear-end collisions for motorist waiting for a gap in opposing traffic to make a turn from Union Avenue.
+This will increase the efficiency of traffic flow along Union Avenue and will increase the patronage of those businesses.

 For people and freight, the improvement in travel time and reduction in delay can also be quantified in terms of dollars.
 The USDOT Figure 1 - Typical Section on Downtown Memphis North 2nd Street with Dedicated, June 2018, provides recommended monetized values for travel time savings.
-Applying the value for in-vehicle travel for all purposes and for truck drivers, the combined annualized peak period travel time savings and safety benefits due to the reduced number of crashes is over \$10 million per year in 2040.
+Applying the value for in-vehicle travel for all purposes and for truck drivers, the combined annualized peak period travel time savings and safety benefits due to the reduced number of crashes is over \$5.4 million annually.

-Environmental Protection
+Environmental Sustainability

 Although the project is an urban setting, it will enhance the natural environment through improved stormwater management, reduced energy consumption, reduced motor vehicle emissions, and reduced noise pollution.
 Based on an environmental screening, the project does not impact wetlands, floodways or threatened or endangered species.
+The project will also enhance the redevelopment of brownfield sites.
 A brief description of the positive environmental impact of the project is as follows.